 This immediately creates the energy and direction of the entire meeting and for your team.

-Rather than your team being in a negative mindset about having to attend the meeting, your team come from a place of positivity, contribution and positivity.
+Rather than your team being in a negative mindset, your team come from a place of positivity, contribution and positivity.

 2. Have a clear leader in the room